Ask Pat!

 Large and smallmouth bass will hit on many different surface flies.
 Try different colors and retrieve cadences until you find the combination that works.

-When largemouth bass are roaming shallow water in the morning or evening, casting a large popper is usually a great bet.
-Aggressive largemouth bass are attracted to the noise and commotion of a popper especially in lowlight conditions.
+When largemouth bass are roaming shallow water in the low-light morning or evening, casting a large popper or hair bug is usually a great bet.
+Aggressive largemouth bass are attracted to the noise and commotion of a popper especially in these conditions.

 Frogs are a big part of a largemouth’s diet—try out the Umpqua Swimming Frog as a topwater fly.
 Fished around weeds, pads, docks and even in open water the largemouth bass often crush this fly.